-Now, I hope that description through the use of dialogue is pretty self explanatory.
-All aspects of your writing should be pulling double or even triple duty by moving the plot forward, showing us a character, setting, or creating suspense, and dialogue is no different.
+Now, I hope that description through the use of dialogue is pretty self-explanatory.
+All aspects of your writing should be pulling double or even triple duty by moving the plot forward, show us a character, setting, or creating suspense, and dialogue is no different.

 For instance, you have a setting that you would like to describe in a new scene.
 Rather than spending the time explaining the scenery, use your dialogue (more so the beats around your dialogue) to do it for you.
 I have highlighted the bits of description for your ease.

 She traced her fingers along the desk's dark grain, studying how the movement made the sunlight ripple across the glossy finish like waves on the ocean.

 Her eyes slowly lifted to meet Nigel's, wild and red.

 "You should leave.
 You can't be seen here."
 She slouched back in the leather chair and returned her attention to the desk's top.